muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_DotNet.md

 A *SYS_Fraction* is any of the following:

-* Any finite number or signed zero value of any of the .NET structure types `System.Single`, `System.Double`;
+* Any value of any of the .NET structure types `System.Single`, `System.Double` that represents a finite number or signed zero;
 both signed zeroes are treated as the same plain zero.

 * Any value of the .NET structure type `System.Decimal`.